Hawai‘i is open to travelers from the mainland—except for Kaua‘i, which is more restrictive. How will COVID-19 affect my

 What if my results are positive before I fly?

 Then there won’t be any aloha for you.
 You’ll have to cancel your trip and quarantine where you are until you test negative.
 (Fortunately, there’s never been a better time to change or cancel airline reservations because most airlines are waiving those fees.)
+Please do not get on the airplane with positive results.
+A resident couple who lives on Kaua‘i traveled to the island in December knowing they had positive results and were arrested at the airport and were charged with reckless endangerment.

 Can I get COVID-19 on the airplane?

 According to the CDC, “Most viruses and other germs do not spread easily on flights because of how air circulates and is filtered on airplanes,” and a study released in October says the risk is “virtually non-existent if you wear a mask.”
 (They were prompted to do the study when it was noted that flight attendants had much lower rates of COVID than the general population.)
 Perhaps the most comforting thing is to remember that, in theory, airplanes flying into Hawai‘i should be the safest planes in the country, because your fellow passengers have been screened before boarding.

 Airplanes get thoroughly disinfected between flights.